ts-stack/comments-to-tree/README.md

 `CommentsToTree.getTree()` - converts a one-dimensional array of comments into a comments tree.
 The array must be sorted in reverse order - at its beginning there are the most recent comments.

 `allCommentsFromDb` - one-dimensional array of comments from the database (the array sorted in reverse order).

 `actionRoot` - the action you need to apply to insert a root comment.
+By default `unshift`.

-By default `unshift` `actionChild` - the action you need to apply to insert a child comment.
-By default `unshift`
+`actionChild` - the action you need to apply to insert a child comment.
+By default `unshift`.

 ## Install